kbrazulewicz/squadrats2garmin/README.md

 ## Downloading pre-made grids
 Please check [dist](dist) directory for pre-made grids.
-Contact me if your country/province is missing, and you don't like playing around with command line tools.
+Contact me if your country/province is missing, and you don't like playing around with commandline tools.

 ### How to upload pre-made grid to your Garmin device?